Uvacoder/port-ankurparihar/README.md

 - Upload relative image of size 800x400 or ratio 2:1 in `/media/demo/` directory

 ### Dynamic page
-- Only dynamic page relative to home can be made. i.e. at level 1
+- Only direct child of root node can be dynamic page
 - Create page in appropriate directory and make sure to have a unique `nav-icon` to be used by `cur_tab`
 - Update `references` in [dynamic.js](/media/dynamic.js)
 - Update all other index files to add that page in navigation menu and footer if necessary